How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 | Premium (same-day) | Same day | Limited availability; appointment required at specific offices |

-The UK offers a digital renewal service for eligible adults applying from within the UK — if you qualify, you don't need to post your old passport.
+The UK offers a digital renewal service for eligible adults applying from within the UK.
+If you qualify, you don't need to post your old passport.
 The application is completed online and is generally faster than the postal route.
 If you are a UK citizen living abroad (an expat), the digital service is not available to you.
 You must use the overseas passport service at GOV.UK, which does require posting your current passport to HMPO.
 Processing times for overseas applications can be longer than the standard 10-week UK estimate.
-Check GOV.UK for the correct service for your situation — it asks for your location at the start of the application.
+Check GOV.UK for the correct service for your situation, which asks for your location at the start of the application.

-That 10-week figure is a general estimate - always check GOV.UK for current times before applying.
-Processing assumes everything goes smoothly.
+That 10-week figure assumes everything goes smoothly.
 A name change, a first adult passport, or any application requiring extra checks will take longer.
 Children's passports can't use the digital service at all - they go through the standard process only.
+Before applying, check GOV.UK for current times relevant to your situation.

 How Long Does Passport Renewal Take in Australia?